Indiana vs. Tennessee Tech Predictions & Picks - Women's NCAA Tournament First Round

 Indiana Schedule Analysis

-- The Hoosiers captured their signature win of the season on February 9, when they took down the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25, by a score of 87-78.
+- The Hoosiers defeated the No. 3-ranked Iowa Hawkeyes, 87-78, on February 9, which goes down as their best victory of the season.

-- The Hoosiers have tied for the sixth-most Quadrant 1 victories in the country (10).
+- The Hoosiers have tied for the sixth-most Quadrant 1 victories in the nation (10).

-- Indiana has the most Quadrant 2 victories in the country (nine).

 Indiana 2022-23 Best Wins